IMG_6559.jpg

 Our Mission

-GEN2050 is an innovative youth development program for students in 4th through 12th grades.
-Established in 2017, this year-round program engages students in intensive learning environments designed to inspire and prepare them for entrepreneurship, self-leadership, environmental stewardship, STEAM (Science, Technology, Engineering, Arts & Culture, and Mathematics), and social responsibility.
+GEN2050® is an innovative STEAM-focused youth development program for students in K through 12th grades.
+This year-round program engages students in intensive learning environments to inspire and prepare them for STEAM (Science, Technology, Engineering, Arts & Culture, and Mathematics) majors, entrepreneurship, self-leadership, environmental stewardship, and social responsibility.

 Our Impact